AdaCore/gnatstudio/docs/users_guide/debugging.rst

 switch), either explicitly as part of your project properties or via the `Debug` build mode (see :ref:`The_Build_Mode` for more details).

-You can create multiple debuggers by using the :menuselection:`Debug --> Initialize` menu several times: this will create a new debugger each time.
+Create multiple debuggers by using the :menuselection:`Debug --> Initialize` menu several times: this will create a new debugger each time.
 All debugger-related actions (e.g. stepping, running) are performed on the current debugger, which is represented by the current debugger console.
 To switch between debuggers, simply select its corresponding console.

 After the debugger has been initialized, you have access to two new
 windows: the data window (in the top of the working area), and the debugger